Thorium-Sim/thorium-nova/ARCHITECTURE.md

 ## Folder Structure

-Thorium Nova has five main folders for storing code.
-It uses NPM workspaces to manage dependencies and run tasks in each of the folders.
-Check the README files in each of these folders for more information about how they are set up individually.

-- **client** - Most of the code that is used for rendering the React frontend.
-- **server** - The HTTP and game server code written in Node.js.
+- **app** - The code that is used for rendering the React frontend.
+This includes server code that is run in the Bun runtime.
+Any code that should only run on the server should use the `.server.ts(x)` extension or be in a `.server` folder.
+Any other code is intended to be used in both the client and the server.
-- **electron** - The code that runs the Electron app shell.
+- **src-tauri** - The code that runs the Tauri app shell, written in Rust.
 This shell provides a link between the client app and the user's underlying system.
 It also launches the HTTP server.
-- **shared** - Any generic code that is shared between the client and the server.
-Any code in here can be imported from the other workspaces by using `import x from "@thorium/x"`, with x being the name of the folder.
-- **cards** - Code for cards (see below).
-This includes the React components that are rendered by the client and the data fetching functions which are executed on the server.
+- **data** - Flights and plugins used during development.
+The `Thorium Default` plugin is its own git repository which is used as the template for the compiled version of Thorium Nova.

 ## Conventions

 - To make it easier to find the right input, input names should always start with a noun, like "phasersFire", not a verb, like "firePhasers".
 When sorted alphabetically, this groups inputs together by the thing they mutate.
-- Any unique ID should have a prefix unique to the thing that it is assigned to.
-  For example, `sh-4asj5n2` for ships, `sol-ln5izonl` for solar systems, `sys-nsiune2` for ship systems (or maybe ship systems have more specific prefixes, like `pha-` for phasers and `wrp-` for warp engines), etc. This even applies to entities.
-This helps to recognize what a thing is just based on the ID, which is crucial when every entity lives in the same bucket.

 ## Tooling